In this episode, Byron and Jeff talk about AGI, machine learning, and healthcare.

-Well I definitely think that there will be some job displacement, and it’s going to be uneven.
-Certain kinds of jobs are going to be much more amenable to automation than others, and the way I like to think about it is, if you look at the set of things that a person does in their job… If it’s a handful of things that are all repetitive, that’s something that’s more likely to be automatable, than someone whose job involves a thousand different things every day, and you come in tomorrow and your job is pretty different from what you did today.
+Well I definitely think that there will be some job displacement, and it's going to be uneven.
+Certain kinds of jobs are going to be much more amenable to automation than others.
+The way I like to think about it is, if you look at the set of things that a person does in their job, if it's a handful of things that are all repetitive, that's something that's more likely to be automatable, than someone whose job involves a thousand different things every day, and you come in tomorrow and your job is pretty different from what you did today.

 And within that, what are the things that you're working on—on a regular basis—in AI right now?

 Our group as a whole does a lot of different things, and so I'm leading our group to help provide direction for some of the things we're doing.
 Some of the things we're working on within our group that I'm personally involved in are use of machine learning for various healthcare related problems.
 I think machine learning has a real opportunity to make a significant difference in how healthcare is provided.